About the Award

 In the spirit of the Richman Distinguished Fellowship, Brandeis University celebrates a commitment to social justice and strives to reflect the heterogeneity of the United States and of the world community.
 While Brandeis maintains a special relationship with the Jewish community, it is not affiliated with any religious organization, offers no theological instruction, and welcomes students and faculty of every nationality, religion and political orientation.

-The Richman Distinguished Fellowship in Public Life is hosted by the International Center for Ethics, Justice and Public Life on behalf of the Office of the President.
+The Richman Distinguished Fellowship in Public Life is hosted by the International Center for Ethics, Justice and Public Life on behalf of the Office of the President and Office of the Provost.